 Can I Get an MFT Degree Online in Kentucky?

+Online MFT degree programs are available nationwide, and residents of Kentucky can take advantage of these programs from their home state.
 If your MFT degree program is based in Kentucky, you’ll be able to become licensed in-state.
 However, in order to become licensed, you’ll still need to fulfill any in-person clinical requirements in addition to your online coursework.
 This could mean that you’ll need to commute far distances, depending on the program.

 Short Length MFT Programs in Kentucky